top of page

 • Track all of your daily expenses so you know your average costs.

-COLOMBIA TRAVEL TIPS
+TRAVEL TIPS FOR COLOMBIA

 It’s hard to beat the beauty of the Caribbean coast, especially around Parque Nacional Natural Tayrona.
 You can sleep in a hammock near Arrecifes and spend the day scouting gorgeous coves and sparkling beaches.
 Colombia has a massive cycling culture, with great road-biking as well as a growing mountain-biking scene – particularly near San Gil.